-Nevada School of the Arts is committed to providing a high-quality music and arts education that is affordable and available to all families in our community.
+Nevada School of the Arts is committed to providing a high-quality music and arts education that is affordable and available to all families in our community, regardless of economic background.
 The following information is provided to assist students, parents, and faculty members in understanding the scholarship policies of Nevada School of the Arts.
-We offer Need-based Scholarships.
+We offer the Bernice Fischer Merit Scholarships (based on Teacher Recommendation) and Need-based Scholarships (based on Financial Need).

 SCHOLARSHIP POLICIES

-• The acceptance of Scholarship from Nevada School of the Arts carries with it an agreement on the part of the student to attend lessons punctually and regularly and to practice diligently on making progress in his/her principal area of concentration.
+- The acceptance of scholarship assistance from Nevada School of the Arts carries with it an agreement on the part of the student to attend lessons punctually and regularly and to practice diligently in order to make progress in his/her principal area of concentration.
 Scholarships may be withdrawn at any time if the recipient fails to commit to the minimum standards which are expected by the teacher and Nevada School of the Arts.
 The receipt of a scholarship once does not guarantee assistance in the future.

-• All scholarship recipients are required to perform in the school’s end-of-term recital; exceptions will be made only with the primary teacher’s written excuse.
+- All scholarship recipients are required to perform in the school’s end-of-term recital; exceptions will be made only with the primary teacher’s written request.
 In addition, they may be asked to perform on behalf of the school either as a soloist or as part of an ensemble or to assist in school events appropriate for their age and ability.

 At Nevada School of the Arts, we are dedicated to fostering a passion for music and the arts within our community.
-Recognizing that financial constraints should not hinder the pursuit of artistic dreams, we are proud to introduce our Scholarship Program.
+Recognizing that financial constraints should not hinder the pursuit of artistic dreams, we are proud to continue offering our Scholarship Program since 1977.

 Our goal is to serve the underserved communities, offering a lifeline to families who, despite the eagerness of their children to pursue an arts education, find themselves constrained by financial hardships.

-We invite those facing financial hurdles to apply for assistance in covering the costs of private lessons.
+We invite those facing financial hurdles to apply for assistance in covering the costs of private lessons and chamber music.

 AFFORDABLE EXCELLENCE